rails/rails/guides/source/caching_with_rails.md

 ### ActiveSupport::Cache::NullStore

 This cache store implementation is meant to be used only in development or test environments and it never stores anything.
-This can be very useful in development when you have code that interacts directly with `Rails.cache`, but caching may interfere with being able to see the results of code changes.
+This can be very useful in development when you have code that interacts directly with `Rails.cache` but caching may interfere with being able to see the results of code changes.
 With this cache store, all `fetch` and `read` operations will result in a miss.

 ```ruby
 config.cache_store = :null_store